radiac/nanodjango/docs/convert.rst

     Specify the name of the project for ``django-admin startproject``.

     If not provided, defaults to ``project``

+``--template=<template_path>``
+    Path or URL to a custom Django project template for ``django-admin startproject --template``.

+    By default, ``nanodjango convert`` uses Django's standard project template.
+You can specify a custom template using a path to a directory or URL to a compressed archive containing a Django project template.

+    To use a Cookiecutter template, first run ``cookiecutter`` to generate the template directory, then pass that directory path to ``nanodjango convert --template``.

 ``--delete``
     If the target path exists, delete it before creating the new project.